 Does everyone who signs up for caddie training become a caddie?

-Registration opens on February 1st and it closes on Saturday, March 19th.
-We will take the first 150 applicants.
+Registration opens on March 1st and it closes on March 19th.
 All new recruits must pass both a written and on course test.

 When does caddying start?